patrickjane/node-hss-skill/README.md

 - your skill implementation
 - [optional] `config.ini.default` file containing your skill's configuration (default) parameters

+In addition, for interaction with `rhasspy` voice assistant:

+- [optional] `sentences.ini` containing the sentences `rhasspy` should use (only YOUR SKILLs sentences)
+- [optional] `slots.json` containing slot definitions your skill uses

+If `sentences.ini` is provided, `hss-cli` will register the sentences at `rhasspy` upon skill installation, and trigger `rhasspy` for training.

+Same applies to `slots.json`.

 ## Boilerplate

 Your `index.js` might be sufficient if it looks like this: